 The pregnancy test says positive.
 OMG, now what do you do?
-Here, eight things to do in those first several weeks of having a baby in your belly.
-(Besides prioritizing sleep, of course.)
+Here, ten things to do in those first several weeks of having a baby in your belly.

 Most docs will actually recommend you start taking this as soon as you let them know you’re trying to conceive.
 Why?
 The nutrients are essential to your baby’s development, in particular in the first four weeks.
 Look for a supplement that contains at least 400 milligrams of folic acid (crucial to the baby’s brain health) and an omega-3 of DHA (this helps with visual and cognitive growth).